Systemic juvenile idiopathic arthritis: Course, prognosis, and complications

 - Hackensack University Medical Center

-Systemic juvenile idiopathic arthritis (formerly called Still's disease or systemic onset juvenile rheumatoid arthritis) is a subset of juvenile idiopathic arthritis (JIA).
+Systemic juvenile idiopathic arthritis (formerly called Still's disease or systemic-onset juvenile rheumatoid arthritis [JRA]) is a subset of juvenile idiopathic arthritis (JIA).
 Adult-onset Still's disease (AOSD) is probably the same or similar disease when it begins in patients ≥16 years of age.
 Systemic JIA is classified as a subset of JIA, but the pathophysiology is most consistent with an autoinflammatory disorder.
 (See "Classification of juvenile arthritis", section on 'Systemic arthritis'.)

 Children with systemic JIA require close supervision and careful monitoring.
 Systemic complications, including infections, macrophage activation syndrome (MAS), pericarditis, pulmonary hypertension, interstitial lung disease, and other forms of internal organ involvement, are more common in this subtype of JIA than in any other and are associated with increased mortality [1-3].